Michael Morell: Career

-Most of Morell's early work in the Agency was devoted to energy and to East Asian projects.
-During his mid-career, Morell managed the staff that produced the President's Daily Brief, and he served as the Executive Assistant to DCI George Tenet.
+Most of Morell's early work in the agency was devoted to energy and to East Asian projects.
+During his mid-career, Morell managed the staff that produced the president's daily brief, and was the executive assistant to DCI George Tenet.
 Morell was President George W. Bush's daily intelligence briefer during 2001, including on September 11.
-Morell spent the entire day with the President.
-When asked by Bush who was responsible for the attacks that day, Morell said "… I have no doubt that the trail will lead to the doorstep of Bin Laden and al-Qa’ida."
+Morell spent the entire day with the president.
+When asked by Bush who was responsible for the attacks that day, Morell said, "I have no doubt that the trail will lead to the doorstep of Bin Laden and al-Qa’ida."

-Morell also served as Director for Intelligence, the Agency's top analyst, from 2008 to 2010.
-He served as the CIA's Associate Deputy Director, the Agency's top administrator, from 2006 to 2008.
+Morell also was director for intelligence, the agency's top analyst, from 2008 to 2010.
+He was the CIA's associate deputy director, the agency's top administrator, from 2006 to 2008.

 In May 2010, Morell was sworn in as the deputy director of the CIA, succeeding Stephen Kappes.
-Morell was awarded the Distinguished Intelligence Medal, the Agency's second highest honor, for his role in the bin Laden operation.
+Morell was awarded the Distinguished Intelligence Medal, the agency's second highest honor, for his role in the bin Laden operation.
 President Obama, knowing that Morell was with President Bush on 9/11, sent Morell to Dallas to brief him on the raid two weeks after bin Laden was killed.

-From July 1, 2011 to September 6, 2011, Morell served his first stint as acting director of the CIA, replacing Leon Panetta after he was confirmed as Secretary of Defense.
+From July 1, 2011, to September 6, 2011, Morell did his first stint as acting director of the CIA, replacing Leon Panetta after he was confirmed as secretary of defense.
 On November 9, 2012, Morell once again became acting director after the resignation of David Petraeus, following a sex scandal.
-President Obama considered Morell as the permanent replacement to Petraeus but chose John Brennan instead; Brennan was confirmed by the U.S. Senate by a 63 to 34 vote on March 5, 2013.
-Morell announced his retirement from the CIA on June 12, 2013 and left the Agency in early September 2013.
+President Obama considered naming Morell as Patraeus's permanent replacement but chose John Brennan instead; Brennan was confirmed by the U.S. Senate by a 63 to 34 vote on March 5, 2013.
+Morell announced his retirement from the CIA on June 12, 2013, and left the agency in early September 2013.